Rights group asks for worker-safety probe at Tokyo Olympics

 “To think this is going away is burying your head in the sand, and I’m concerned it’s going to get worse,” Harvey said in an interview with The Associated Press.
 “The heat of the summer months is upon us while construction deadlines are trying to be met.
 Someone dying or committing suicide shouldn’t be acceptable to anyone.”

-Harvey, a goalkeeper on the 1996 United States women’s Olympic soccer team, said her staff had met with International Olympic Committee officials and wanted to assist “given our work and key learning from construction-related risks in Qatar.”
+Harvey, a goalkeeper on the 1996 United States women’s Olympic soccer team, said she wanted to assist the International Olympic Committee “given our work and key learning from construction-related risks in Qatar.”

 “Everyone should be taking a serious look at the risks identified in BWI’s report and, by everyone, I mean everyone who is a stakeholder, including the IOC, the Japanese government and construction companies,” she added.